tlswg/tls13-spec/draft-ietf-tls-tls13.md

 symmetric, so the optimal tradeoff may involve an asymmetric range of permissible mismatch values.

 Note that freshness checking alone is not sufficient to prevent replays because it does not detect them during the error window, which, depending on bandwidth and system capacity could include billions of replays in real-world settings.
+In addition, this freshness checking is only done at the time the ClientHello is received, and not when later early application data records are received.
+After early data is accepted, records may continue to be streamed to the server over a longer time period.

 #  Compliance Requirements